 2011.
 “From Damaged Goods to Empowered Patients” in Sociologists in Action: Sociology, Social Change, and Social Justice.
 Edited by Kathleen Odell Korgen, Jonathan White and Shelley K. White.
 Newbury Park, CA: Pine Forge Press/SAGE Publications.

 2015.
 Reprinted in Sociologists in Action on Inequalities: Race, Class, Gender, and Sexuality.
 Edited by Shelley K. White, Jonathan M. White and Kathleen Odell Korgen.
 Newbury Park, CA: Pine Forge Press/SAGE Publications.

 2008.
 “From the Patient’s Point of View: Practitioner Interaction Styles in the Treatment of Women with Chronic STDs” Pp. 95-122 in Major Health Problems and Population Health Concerns: Impacts on Patients, Providers and Policy.
 Edited by Jennie Jacobs Kronenfeld.
 WA, UK: Emerald Group Publishing Limited.

 2008.
 Damaged Goods?
 Women Living with Incurable Sexually Transmitted Diseases.
 Temple University Press.

 2009.
-Revision of Chapter 1 “Mixing Morality with Medicine” in Speaking of Sexuality: Interdisciplinary Readings (Third Edition).
+Excerpt of Chapter 1 “Mixing Morality with Medicine” in Speaking of Sexuality: Interdisciplinary Readings (Third Edition).
 Edited by J. Kenneth Davidson, Nelwyn B. Moore, and Terri D. Fisher.
 Oxford, UK: Oxford University Press.

 2006.
 “Sexuality over the Lifespan: Social Trends Pose Moral Dilemmas for Communities of Faith.”
 Intersections (Spring): 16-20.